TNO Pharma Home Page

 ・Biochemical: Intramuscular triglyceride content

-・AMS: Low dose 14C-alanine incorporation to enable high sensitive detection and tracing of protein build-up in muscle
+・AMS: Low dose 14C-alanine incorporation to enable high sensitive detection and tracing of protein turnover in muscle

 Collaboration program

 In addition, TNO is leader of a research consortium that focuses on a better understanding of sarcopenia, including the underlying mechanism.
-A unique human cohort is studied to further validate the translatability of our models and to identify biomarkers.
+An unique human cohort is studied to further validate the translatability of our models and to identify biomarkers.
 In addition, male/female differences will be studied.
-Also we use advanced histological analysis in this project.

 Future directions